 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Robert Kramm is Postdoctoral Fellow at the Society of Fellows in the Humanities, the University of Hong Kong.
+Robert Kramm is Postdoctoral Fellow at the Society of Fellows in the Humanities, University of Hong Kong.

 "Questions concerning prostitution, the actions of American male soldiers, the Japanese imperial government’s policies, and the US post-surrender occupation policies continue to be salient in Japanese domestic politics.
 Robert Kramm has done a terrific job of analyzing the evolving (1945–1952) relationships between the US military male police and the local Japanese male police in controlling women in prostitution and American male soldiers’ relationships with those women."—Cynthia Enloe, author of Bananas, Beaches and Bases: Making Feminist Sense of International Politics

 "This important study rethinks the contours of sex work in occupied Japan and places the occupation squarely within the history of imperial encounter.
 Robert Kramm offers a sensitive and intelligent reading of the central importance of sex in the governance of a nation coming to terms with a new dynamics of power in the face of wartime defeat.
 A must-read for anyone interested in the history of sexuality, war, or imperialism."—Philippa Levine, author of Prostitution, Race, and Politics: Policing Venereal Disease in the British Empire